StevenFox96/OperatorOps/README.md

 ![Pinata account page](images/pinata.png)

 - Cloudflare API key:
-  > With this key GitHub's actions pipeline will be able to configure your DNS to point to the location of the **dWeb appliaction** you have uploded to IPFS.
+  > With this key GitHub's actions pipeline will be able to configure your DNS to point to the location of the **Creator.eco appliaction** you uploded to IPFS.

 1. Connect to your [Cloudflare](https://dash.cloudflare.com/sign-up) account.
 2. In the upper-right corner, click on your **My profile** button and navigate to you profile homepage.